A Comprehensive Buyer’s Agent Checklist: 3 Amazing Free Samples To Keep You Organized

 7. Partner with lenders

 This presents a lead-generation opportunity for both parties.
-By partnering with a lender, you can offer finance to your clients.
-They can recommend your real estate agent services to their finance customers.
+By partnering with a lender, you can offer finance to your clients, and they can recommend your real estate agent services to their finance customers.

 8. Partner with a closing company